Bongani-4/FarmGuardian-Android/README.md

 ## Description and features

-(Some fearures are still under maintanance.)
+(FarmGuardian Website and some fearures for this mobile app are still under maintanance.)

 FarmGuardian is a mobile application with services: